Bella Hadid And Riccardo Tisci Look As If They Are About To Kiss As Kendall Jenner Naps On Riccardo’s Chest

 The two models traveled together from New York to Paris so that they could attend the Givenchy Fall/Winter line event since they also happen to be besties.
 They were also spotted walking the runway on Friday where Kendall featured a Victorian Monochrome dress, while Hadid rocked a feathered black dress.
 They later decided to go out after the event.

-“On their night out, the girls hung out with Givenchy creative director Riccardo Tisci,” Elite Dailyreported.
+“On their night out, the girls hung out with Givenchy creative director Riccardo Tisci,” Elite Daily reported.

 It is not clear whether Bella and Tisci are dating though it will probably not take long for the juicy details to come out since they are now on the paparazzi’s radar, especially after the intense snap in which they appeared to be going in for a kiss.